Back Pain Treatment Specialist:

 - How long will treatment be needed?

-- What self-care measures can be implemented ?
+- What self-care measures can be implemented?

 - How to prevent a recurrence of back pain?

-Doctor may ask:
+The doctor may ask:

 - When did the back pain begin?